 Being a Modin counselor is an incredibly demanding job.
 Counselors are responsible for their campers 24 hours a day, seven days a week.
 Throughout the summer, we offer staff in-service training programs, and constant guidance, supervision and feedback.
 All staff participate in a lengthy, in-depth training program prior to the start of the camp season.
 Most staff find that their summer at Modin invariably proves to be the most memorable and enriching experience of their lives.
 They will develop a life long bond with their campers and leave Modin as better, richer people.

 Camp Modin was founded in 1922 by a group of prominent Jewish educators as “The camp with a Jewish Ideal.”
 Their goal in founding Modin was to establish a community where children from around the world could come together in a breathtaking natural setting, help them pursue their individual and collective Jewish identities, and forge lifelong friendships.
-Today Modin is the oldest Jewish camp in New England and one of the few private, independent Jewish summer camps left in the world.
+Today Modin is the oldest continuously operating Jewish camp in America, and one of the few private, independent Jewish summer camps left in the world.
 Modin takes its name from the biblical town of Modi’in, where the story of Chanukah took place.

 On average, each bunk is made up of 4 counselors and 12 campers who are generally grouped by grade.
 All staff except administrative, medical, and support staff live in the cabins with the children.

 At Modin, we organize our camper body into the following units:

 |Junior||12-14||7th & 8th|